mindersec/minder/docs/docs/how-to/setup-autoremediation.md

 ---
-title: Setting up a profile for auto-remediation
+title: Setting up a Profile for Auto-remediation
 sidebar_position: 60
 ---